 The most important function of ICMPv4 is to report the error.
-Although it is not responsible to correct the errors, this task is given to higher-level protocols take the responsibility of correcting the errors.
+Although it is not responsible to correct the errors.
+The higher-level protocols take the responsibility of correcting the errors.

-There are some important characteristics of ICMPv4 message:
+There are some important characteristics of the ICMPv4 message:

-- ICMPv4 error message will not be generated in response to ICMP error messages as this can create infinite repetition.
+- ICMPv4 error messages are not generated in response to ICMP error messages.
+As this can create infinite repetition.

-- ICMPv4 error message will not be generated for the fragmented datagram if the fragment is not the first fragment.
+- The error message does not generate for the fragmented datagram.
+If the fragment is not the first fragment.

 - ICMPv4 error message is not generated for the datagram having the special address, 127.0.0.0 or 0.0.0.0.

-- ICMPv4 messages are not generated for the datagrams with the broadcast address or a multicast address in its destination field.
+- This message is not generated for the datagrams with the broadcast address or a multicast address in its destination field.